samuelAriza/BattleShip/README.md

 	- Spawns the acceptor and cleanup threads (`acceptor_thread` and `cleanup_thread`).
 	- Joins these threads to wait for their completion, ensuring graceful shutdown.
 - Acceptor Thread (`Server::accept_clients`):
-	- Runs in a loop to accept incoming client connections using `accept()`.
+	- Continuously accepts incoming client connections using `accept()`.
-	- Stores client file descriptors (FDs) in a thread-safe queue (`pending_clients_`).
+	- Queues client file descriptors (FDs) in a thread-safe queue (`pending_clients_`).
-	- When two clients are queued, creates a new `GameSession`, assigns the clients as Player 1 and Player 2, and starts the session in a dedicated thread.
+	- When two clients are queued, creates a `GameSession`, assigns clients as Player 1 and Player 2, and starts the session in a dedicated thread.
+	- Synchronizes access to `pending_clients_ ` with `pending_mutex_`.
 - Cleanup Thread (`Server::cleanup_finished_sessions`):
 	- Periodically scans the `sessions_` map to remove finished game sessions (where `finished_ == true`).
 	- Runs every 1 second to minimize lock contention, using `std::this_thread::sleep_for`.
 	- Synchronizes access to `sessions_` with a mutex (`sessions_mutex_`).
-	- Uses a mutex (`pending_mutex_`) to synchronize access to `pending_clients_.`
 - Session Threads (`GameSession::run_session`):
 	- Each GameSession runs in its own thread (`session_thread_`), started via `GameSession::start`.
 	- Manages the game lifecycle for a pair of players across phases: REGISTRATION, PLACEMENT, PLAYING, and FINISHED.
 	- Handles client communication, processes messages (REGISTER, PLACE_SHIPS, SHOOT, SURRENDER), enforces game rules, and manages the 30-second turn timer.
-	- Terminates when the game ends (via victory, surrender, or disconnection) or when an error occurs, setting finished_ = true.
+	- Terminates when the game ends (via victory, surrender, or disconnection) or when an error occurs, `setting finished_ = true`.
 #### Synchronization Mechanisms
 To ensure thread safety and prevent race conditions, the following synchronization mechanisms are implemented:
 - Mutexes: